 Out: (not a train station)

 National Rail Enquires: 08457 48 49 50 • Travelline South East (bus times): 0871 200 2233 (10p/min from landlines) • Transport for London: 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|

-- To visit Salisbury Cathedral: just beyond the riverside path turn right along the High Street, which soon becomes pedestrianised up to the junction with New Street.
-Continue ahead at the junction with New Street and you come to the Cathedral in another 100m.
+- To visit Salisbury Cathedral: turn right along the pedestrianised High Street, and in 100m you come to the Cathedral.
 Retrace your steps to continue the main walk.

 - In high summer you may find this pathway overgrown and possibly partially blocked by fallen bushes.
 You can walk in the large open grassy area beyond the bushes just to your right, keeping the pathway immediately to your left.

 - If you stay on the pathway continue straight past the 'William Pitt Stone' which indicates the rotten nature of the borough.
-Ignore a path to the left to continue for 300 metres to pass through a gap in the hedge still straight ahead uphill.
+Ignore a path to the left to continue for 300m to pass through a gap in the hedge still straight ahead uphill.
 You ignore another path to the left and go towards the main road ahead of you.
-Just before the main road turn left along a track and go through a wooden gate.
+About 100m before the main road turn left through a hedge gap and cross a grassy field diagonally uphill to its far corner 90m away, where you turn left along a car wide track (National Cycle Network 45) and in 70m go through a wooden gate.

 - Here you have a choice - visit Old Sarum, or take the direct route avoiding it (section B2).